PlantGameGroup/PlantGame/README.md

 python3 main.py
 ```

 Using nano for testing the script is the easiest way for manipulation.
-THe script is goint to be started later automatically.
+The script is going to be started later automatically.

+## Deployment

+In order to add your own containers, store the source code in this repo in a seperate folder and push them to docker hub.
+Afterwards add a deployment file for them in the deployment folder.